numba/numba/docs/source/user/overview.rst

 Overview
 ========

-Numba gives you the power to speed up your applications with high performance functions written directly in Python.
+Numba is a compiler for Python array and numerical functions that gives you the power to speed up your applications with high performance functions written directly in Python.

 Numba generates optimized machine code from pure Python code using